To the Strong, Independent Women Out There: Don’t Change

 - Our roots are intuition and creativity.
 We are capable of seeing farther than what surrounds us.

 - We listen to ourselves and connect with everything around us at the same time.

 - The stereotypes and roles past societies created for us cannot define us.
 Women are more than our ancestors.

 - And of course: women are not weak, impressionable, self-centered, bitter old maids.

 The woman of today creates her own life.
 She is courageous and has a powerful voice.

-Today’s woman wants to change things, speak her mind, and make sure she earns the respect she deserves.
+Today’s strong, independent women want to change things, speak her mind, and make sure she earns the respect she deserves.

-She lives in a way that is happy, balanced, and lines up with what she wants: whether she’s in a relationship or alone.
+She lives in a way that is happy, balanced, and lines up with what she wants: whether she’s in a relationship or not.